Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Preliminaries

-In \cite{meng2021memory}, the LSTM layer was implemented in the TD3 algorithm which is named LSTM-TD3.
+In \cite{meng2021memory}, the Long Short-Term Memory (LSTM) \cite{hochreiter1997long}) layer was implemented in TD3 \cite{fujimoto2018addressing} algorithm which is named LSTM-TD3.
 LSTM-TD3 has LSTM layers in actor and critic networks.
 The past sequential information is processed through LSTM layer.
 Processing sequence in an entire episode is time-consuming to train the network.
 Hence, in LSTM-TD3, the networks process partial trajectory instead of entire trajectory up to the current time step by setting a specific sequence length $l$ to generate the action from the policy and to roll out the trajectory during the update as a hyper-parameter.
-This method to train a network with the partial history of a specific length is also applied in \cite{hausknecht2015deep} as described in Section \ref{relatedWork}. \\ Another aspect to be mentioned is that LSTM-TD3 has a double input channel as network architecture as shown in Fig. \ref{fig:lstmtd3}.
+This method to train a network with the partial history of a specific length is also applied in \cite{hausknecht2015deep} as described in Section \ref{relatedWork}.

+Another aspect to be mentioned is that LSTM-TD3 has a double input channel as network architecture as shown in Fig. \ref{fig:lstmtd3}.
 The input data for the first input channel is sequential past information $[o_{t-l:t-1}, a_{t-l:t-1}]$ from the memory and the second input channel takes the current information $[o_{t} (, a_{t})]$.
-The expression $o_{t-l:t-1}$ and $a_{t-l:t-1}$ describes the sequential observation and action between time step $t-l$ and $t-1$ respectively.
+The expressions $o_{t-l:t-1}$ and $a_{t-l:t-1}$ describe the sequential observation and action between time step $t-l$ and $t-1$ respectively.
 This structure was selected in order to prioritize the most recent observation since it is considered that the recent observation is more valuable in decision-making than earlier observations.
 Note that this hypothesis is questionable because it might not be true that the latest observation is more informative to reveal the true state of the system.
 This will be discussed in detail in Section~\ref{structure}.
 LSTM-TD3 \cite{meng2021memory} was tested for robot locomotion tasks in open AI gym simulation environment \cite{OpenAI-Gym} with several types of POMDP such as removing one of the state elements from the observation and adding random noise to observation.
 Especially in the scenario where one or all of the observation is lost with probability $p$, LSTM-TD3 showed greater performance compared to original TD3 and other Deep RL algorithms.